 Avi Ma’ayan PhD is the course director for two graduate courses at the Icahn School of Medicine at Mount Sinai.
 The courses are delivered once in the Fall and once in the Spring.
 The Fall course is focused on data mining and the Spring course on computer programming .

 Programming for Big Data Biomedicine

-This course covers computer programming methodologies applied to processing data and analysis of data in the broad fields of Bioinformatics and Systems Biology.
-Topics covered include an overview of data structures and algorithms, Python scripting for processing text files, computational platforms such Jupyter Notebooks as well as database technologies such as mySQL.
-Students are required to complete small programming assignments throughout the course.
-Spring 2018 Course Dates
+This course covers covers computer programming methodologies applied to processing data and analysis of data in the broad fields of Bioinformatics and Systems Biology.
+Topics covered would include an overview of data structures and algorithms, Python scripting for processing text files, cloud computing, versioning control systems, computational platforms such Jupyter Notebooks as well as database technologies such as mySQL.
+Students will be required to complete small programming assignments throughout the course.
+Spring 2019 Course Dates

 BD2K-LINCS: Data Mining and Network Analysis